DarthPumpkin/github-search/README.md

 # github-search
-github-search is a search tool that allows users to search for java functions from popular java repos on GitHub based on keywords and function signature.
+github-search is a search tool based on ElasticSearch that allows users to search for java functions from popular java repos on GitHub based on keywords and function signature.

 Installation
 -----
+Make sure to have python3.6 (or newer) and ElasticSearch installed.
 Clone the repo and open a terminal in the repo directory and run
 ~~~
-#install javalang
+#install dependencies
-pip3 install -e javalang
+pip3 install -r requirements.txt
 ~~~
+We recommend doing this inside a `virtualenv` or similar.

 Usage
 -----